Outpost: Rise of the Spetsnaz: Production

 While creating the film Parker chose to focus on the medical aspect of the zombie soldiers, whereas the previous two films took a more supernatural and mechanical approach.
 Exterior filming took place in Ripon, Yorkshire while interiors were shot on a stage near Glasgow, Scotland, and filming took place over a 28-day period.

 Reception

 Critical reception for Rise of the Spetsnaz has been mixed.
-We Got This Covered and Dread Central both panned the film, and We Got This Covered commented that "despite the addition of Russian special forces soldiers, the Outpost franchise is beginning to lose steam by falling into a dull state of Nazi zombie filled redundancy".
+Dread Central panned the film.
 In contrast The List and Fangoria both gave more positive reviews for Rise of the Spetsnaz, and Fangoria wrote that "despite its flaws, RISE OF THE SPETSNAZ is still a fun watch, offering enough for action and horror fans alike.
 It's bloody and brutal while sleek and respectful of its place within the franchise, and sure to please fans of the first two films as well as the unfamiliar".